-Good Morning,
+To: [Participant] Subject: “FDPIR Paraprofessional Nutrition Training Assessment for ITOs” Interview

+Dear [FIRST NAME] [LAST NAME]:

-I am writing to confirm your interview scheduled for [DATE] at [TIME] with a member of 2M/Mathematica about USDA-sponsored nutrition education for FDP staff at ITOs across the country.
-This interview will be one of approximately 61 interviews that we will conduct with ITO directors, FDP staff, and key stakeholders to gauge the interest of ITOs in a USDA-sponsored nutrition training, and assess the best way to deliver the training in a way that meets the exact needs of ITOs across the country.
+I am writing to confirm your interview scheduled for [DATE] at [TIME] with a member of 2M/Mathematica about USDA/FNS-sponsored nutrition education for Food Distribution Program (FDP) staff at Indian Tribal Organizations (ITOs) across the country.
+This interview will be one of approximately 61 interviews that we will conduct with ITO directors, FDP staff, and key stakeholders to gauge the interest of ITOs in USDA/FNS-sponsored nutrition training, and to assess the best way to deliver the training in a way that meets the exact needs of ITOs across the country.

 Your participation in this study is critical to a successful training, if offered in the future.
-Your participation is voluntary.
-Your responses will remain confidential and anonymous.
-Your interview will last from approximately 40 minutes to approximately one hour.
+Your participation is completely voluntary.
+There are no penalties if you decide not to participate in part or in whole.
+Your responses will remain private and will not be shared with anyone outside this study team, except as otherwise required by law.
+Your interview will last approximately 1 hour.

-The interview guide is attached is you wish to review the questions prior to your interview.
+The interview guide is attached if you wish to review the questions prior to your interview.

 Thank you so much for your participation.